Minamata disease: Congenital Minamata disease

-Local doctors and medical officials had noticed for a long time an abnormally high frequency of cerebral palsy and other infantile disorders in the Minamata area.
+Local doctors and medical officials had noticed an abnormally high frequency of cerebral palsy and other infantile disorders in the Minamata area.
 In 1961, a number of medical professionals, including Masazumi Harada (later to be honored by the United Nations for his body of work on Minamata disease), set about re-examining children diagnosed with cerebral palsy.
 The symptoms of the children closely mirrored those of adult Minamata disease patients, but many of their mothers did not exhibit symptoms.
 The fact that these children had been born after the initial outbreak and had never been fed contaminated fish also led their mothers to believe they were not victims.
-At the time the medical establishment believed the placenta would protect the foetus from toxins in the bloodstream, which is indeed the case with most chemicals.
-What was not known at the time was that exactly the opposite is the case with methylmercury: the placenta removes it from the mother's bloodstream and concentrates the chemical in the foetus.
+At the time, the medical establishment believed the placenta would protect the foetus from toxins in the bloodstream, which is the case with most chemicals, but in the case of methylmercury the placenta removes it from the mother's bloodstream and concentrates it in the foetus.
+This was unknown at the time.

 After several years of study and the autopsies of two children, the doctors announced that these children had an as-yet unrecognised congenital form of Minamata disease.
-The certification committee convened on 29 November 1962 and agreed that the two dead children and the sixteen children still alive should be certified as patients, and therefore liable for "sympathy" payments from Chisso, in line with the 1959 agreement.
+The certification committee convened on 29 November 1962 and agreed that the two dead children and the sixteen children still alive should be certified as patients, and therefore liable for "sympathy money" from Chisso, in line with the 1959 agreement.